strongloop/strongloop.com2/_posts/2017-09-30-vue-and-loopback.md

 ### So What?

 As I said in the beginning, using LoopBack with Vue.js is really a non-story.
 That's what you want in an API - something that is easy to setup and doesn't get in the way.
 While obviously a simple proof of concept, the entire code base took about an hour to do with 5 minutes of that being LoopBack.
 (Which is not to say the Vue.js portion was that much harder, I'm still new to Vue.js!)

+### What's next?

+Interested in trying LoopBack for your own RESTful API needs?
+Check out [this](https://developer.ibm.com/apiconnect/2017/03/09/loopback-in-5-minutes/) blog post to get started in 5 minutes!